zeux/qgrep/readme.txt

 of files.
 Searches use the database which is a compressed and indexed copy of the source data, thus they are much faster compared to vanilla grep -R.

-qgrep only runs on Windows (except for Windows XP) at this point.
+qgrep runs on Windows (Vista+, XP is not supported), Linux and MacOS X.

 0. Basic setup